JasperFx/marten/docs/documents/querying/linq/extending.md

 # Extending Marten's Linq Support

 ::: tip INFO
 The Linq parsing and translation to Postgresql JSONB queries, not to mention Marten's own helpers and model, are pretty involved and this guide isn't exhaustive.
-Please feel free to ask for help in Marten's
-Gitter room linked above if there's any Linq customization or extension that you need.
+Please feel free to ask for help in [Marten's Discord channel](https://discord.com/channels/1074998995086225460/1074999076896112661) linked above if there's any Linq customization or extension that you need.
 :::

 Marten allows you to add Linq parsing and querying support for your own custom methods.